Daily Tech Navigator

 • Foldable/flexible panels: The go-to for RVs, vans, or portable setups.
 Lighter, thinner, mountable on curved surfaces.
 You’ll pay a premium, but the versatility is awesome.

-For my stationary garage setup, I went with a big rigid panel.
+For my setup I went with a foldable 400 W panel I could angle toward the sun and fold away between projects — a rigid panel is the cheaper, longer-lived pick if you’ve got a permanent mounting spot.
 One thing to remember: if you have multiple panels and one might get shaded by a tree or chimney, wire them in parallel, not series.

 Concrete picks: